psychobunny/passport-dapp-web3/README.md

 #### Parameters

-By default, `Web3Strategy` expects to find credentials in parameters named username and password.
+By default, `Web3Strategy` expects to find credentials in parameters named address, message, and signed.
 If your site prefers to name these fields differently, options are available to change the defaults.
 I don't even know why I am supporting this but I suppose if you're too lazy or unable to change the existing form that you have, then lucky you.